 Never yield to pressure

 Teens want to drive, sometimes regardless of the expense and regardless of the risk.
 Parents must grant driving privileges based on proven performance, not pressure.
-Parents willing to err on the side of safety could end up saving their child’s life.
+Parents willing to err on the side of safety could end up saving not only their child’s life but the lives of others as well.